splunk/public-o11y-docs/admin/user-management/teams/associate-team.rst

 To remove a link between a detector and a team, you need to have write permission for the detector.
 To learn more, see :ref:`detector-manage-permissions`.

-You can remove the link between a detector and a team when you are viewing the :guilabel:`Detectors` tab on the :guilabel:`Alerts` page or when you are viewing a specific detector.
+You can remove the link between a detector and a team when you are viewing the :guilabel:`Detectors` tab on the :guilabel:`Dashboards & SLOs` page or when you are viewing a specific detector.

-To remove a detector from the
+To remove the link between a detector and a team on the , follow these steps:
 #.
 From the :guilabel:`Actions` menu for the detector, select :guilabel:`Links to teams`.
 #.
 Select the :guilabel:`x` to remove a team from the linked teams list, then select :guilabel:`Done`.
 #.
 If the team is a notification recipient for the detector, Splunk Observability Cloud asks if you want to stop sending notifications to the team.
 Select :guilabel:`Yes` to remove the team as a recipient from each detector rule.
 Select :guilabel:`No` to leave all recipients as is.

-To remove a link to a service from the :guilabel:`Team page setup`, follow these steps:
+To remove a link to detector from the :guilabel:`Team page setup`, follow these steps:
 #.
 From the team's landing page, select the :guilabel:`Team details` button, and then select :guilabel:`Edit page`.
 #.
 On the :guilabel:`Team page setup` page, go to the :guilabel:`Detectors` section.
 Select the :guilabel:`x` to remove a detector.
 Your changes will automatically be reflected on the landing page.